modularml/mojo/stdlib/docs/development.md

 git diff origin/main --name-only -- '*.mojo' | xargs mojo format
 ```

-You can also consider setting up your editor to auto format Mojo files upon
+You can also consider setting up your editor to automatically format
-saving.
+Mojo files upon saving.